‘Don’t go too near the water.’

 Slowly, Meg opened her eyes.

 Rubbing her eyes, Meg tumbled off her bed.
-Her picture book fell to the floor.
+Her picture book fell on the floor.
 ‘Can I have salt on my chips,’ she asked, wondering why she suddenly had a desire for it.